solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ### Design Goals

-1. Receipts should be deterministic.
+1. Transaction Receipts should be deterministic.
    Given a transaction T and ledger history leading up to it, serializing the receipt generated for T  should result in the same byte vector for all nodes in the network.
    *Rationale:* Determinism is required for cluster-wide consensus.

-2. Receipts should not be required during block construction.
+2. Transaction Receipts should not be required during block construction.
    *Rationale:* Future upgrades propose tolerating asynchronous replay during block construction.
 In other words, validators should be allowed to produce and distribute a block before replaying said block.
 It is impossible to